King Saul

 1 King Saul's Beginning

-3 King Saul's Consequences of Tormenting by Evil Spirit
+3 King Saul Tormenting by an Evil Spirit

 King Saul Beginning